Pirates come from behind, top Marlins 5-4

 Neither starter posted a decision.
 Miami's Sandy Alcantara allowed eight hits, two walks and three runs, striking out six in six innings.
 He left the game with a 4-3 lead.

 Pittsburgh's Chris Archer had another rough outing, allowing seven hits, three walks and four runs in five innings.
-He entered the game having allowed the most homers in the majors (16).
-He allowed one more on Sunday, to Ramirez.
+He has given up 17 home runs over his 12 starts.

 Alcantara worked around leadoff doubles in the first and third innings, but the Pirates finally got to him in the fourth.
 With two outs, Jung Ho Kang drove in a pair of runs by pulling a double down the left-field line.